 Tens of thousands lost their jobs.

-He made up crimes both in the Arthur Anderson case, destroying 85,000 jobs, and he made up a crime in the Mr. Lynch prosecution, pursuant to which four innocent men served up to a year in prison while he hid the evidence that showed they were innocent that he had even yellow highlighted before the trial.
+He made up crimes both in the Arthur Anderson case, destroying 85,000 jobs, and he made up a crime in the Merrill Lynch prosecution, pursuant to which four innocent men served up to a year in prison while he hid the evidence that showed they were innocent that he had even yellow highlighted before the trial.

-Just like Comey writing an exoneration beforehand and and Peter Strzok changing the words from the legal standard uh to uh you know, uh a similar one, but it took out the specific language of gross negligence.
+Well, I mean, Greg, I mean, that sounds to me like he belongs in jail, just like Comey writing an exoneration beforehand and Peter Strzok changing the words from the legal standard to a similar one, but it took out the specific language of gross negligence.

-Well, as Sidney has pointed out in a couple of excellent columns of the last several months, there was an extensive ethics complaint that was filed against Andrew Weissman, alleging everything from hiding evidence to threatening witnesses and all kinds of legal terrorism in which he engaged.
+Well, as Sidney has pointed out in a couple of excellent columns over the last several months, there was an extensive ethics complaint that was filed against Andrew Weissman, alleging everything from hiding evidence to threatening witnesses and all kinds of legal terrorism in which he engaged.

-Uh and so nothing became of it.
+And so nothing became of it.

 I would like to get my hands on that ethics complaint.

-Uh I have it, Greg.
+So I have it, Greg.

-Can I ask what do you both think about Rosenstein today?
+Can I ask, what do you both think about Rosenstein today?

-Because of I've never understood Jeff Session's recusal.
+Because I've never understood Jeff Sessions' recusal.

 I don't understand what he's doing now.